 “With the Cubs, Leo would use the same reliever game after game until he ran out of gas,” Koonce told Stanley Cohen in A Magic Summer.
 “If you were on a hot streak, you knew that you’d be the first one to be called every day until your streak ended.
 During one period, I warmed up in the bullpen 14 days in a row, and it takes something out of you.
 That was Leo’s style of managing.
 He did the same thing in 1969, not only with his pitchers but with his infielders too.”

-Koonce’s ERA kept dropping until he ended the season with a poor relief outing against the pennant-winning Dodgers; his 3.81 ERA at the time was his best of any season in which he’d gone more than 40 innings in the majors.
+After his rough start Koonce’s ERA kept dropping until he ended the season with a poor relief outing against the pennant-winning Dodgers; he finished with a respectable 3.81 ERA.
 Only Jenkins exceeded Koonce’s 45 appearances for Chicago.

 Koonce again started poorly in 1967.
 Though he was able to overcome his bad start, Durocher had run out of patience.
 In a three-game span against San Francisco’s powerful lineup in late July, Koonce threw two scoreless innings and picked up the win in 12 innings on Friday at Wrigley Field; he blew a lead on Saturday by allowing three hits without retiring a batter in a game the Cubs again won in their last at-bat; and he threw two scoreless innings the next afternoon in a game the Cubs lost.
 He did not appear again for a week, throwing a scoreless inning in a close loss in Cincinnati.
 It was his last game as a Cub.
 Koonce was sold to the Mets on August 2.

 The Mets, in the midst of a season in which they went through a club-record 54 players, tried Koonce as a starter.
 It worked.
 After retiring the only batter he faced in his Mets debut against a Giants club he knew quite well, Koonce got the start six days later against Pittsburgh and went the distance for the win.
-He won his next start as well and threw another complete game on September 2 in St. Louis.
+He won his next start as well and threw a shutout on August 29 in St. Louis.
 He got a chance at redemption in his next start at Wrigley Field, but former teammate Joe Niekro stymied Koonce and the Mets.
 Former batterymate Randy Hundley knocked in two runs in Niekro’s 5-0 shutout.
 Koonce lost again in his next start and then he headed back to the bullpen.

 Things were changing in New York.
 Manager Wes Westrum knew he would be fired and resigned with a week left in the season.
 Coach Salty Parker took the helm.
 The Mets were a laughingstock for their first six seasons—the only time they hadn’t finished 10th was during the second 103-loss season by the Cubs—and now they had both a new manager (Gil Hodges) and general manager (Johnny Murphy).
 They carefully evaluated who should stay and who was just passing through.
 They kept Koonce and he thrived under Hodges.

 Other than a couple of starts late in the 1968 season, Koonce made 53 relief appearances to place second on the team to Ron Taylor, another reclamation project who paid dividends.
-If not for a horrible ninth inning in the last game of the year—a 10-3 loss to the Phillies after the Mets had been assured of not finishing in the basement—Koonce would have finished with an ERA under 2.00.
-As it was, his 2.41 ERA was still his career lowest for a full season.
+If not for a horrible relief appearance in the last game of the year—a 10-3 loss to the Phillies after the Mets had been assured of not finishing in the basement—Koonce would have finished with an ERA under 2.00.
+As it was, his 2.42 ERA was still his career lowest for a full season.
 His ERA and 6-4 record topped the Mets bullpen.

 “With the Mets it was different; we took turns,” Koonce said of the disparity between the management style of the two NL East clubs.
 “If you were brought in one day, you knew you would have a day or two to get ready before you were called on again.
 That’s why we were fresh at the end of the season.”